 12 Best Places to Visit in Bodhgaya, Bihar

 With this tour guide, you can easily explore all the Bodhgaya tourist destinations in Bihar.
 We stayed in Bodhgaya city for 2 days.
-All the places in Bodhgaya are not far and are nicely cleaned.
+All the places in Bodhgaya are well-maintained.

 We explore all the tourist places within 2 to 5 km.
 The Mahabodhi main temple is the prime attraction here.
 After Bodhgaya, we also visited and included the Rajgir tour.

 We started our journey from Howrah Station.
-It’s a family tour with four people.
-The train is at Jodhpur Express time at 11.30 pm.
+It’s a family tour with fourpeople.
+The train is scheduled to arrive at Jodhpur at 11.30 pm.
 We reached Howrah station 1 hour before and reached Gaya at 5.30 am.

 We rented an auto-rickshaw for Buddagaya from Gaya station, which cost 200 rupees.
 The distance between the Gaya railway station and Bodhgaya is 16.8 km.